Mason Toye

-Mason Vincent Toye (born October 16, 1998) is an American professional soccer player who plays as a forward for Major League Soccer club CF Montréal.
+Mason Vincent Toye (born October 16, 1998) is an American professional soccer player who plays as a forward.

 Early life and education

-Born in South Orange, New Jersey, Toye attended Morristown-Beard School for his first two years of High School, before transferring to Seton Hall Preparatory School in West Orange, New Jersey where he graduated in 2017.
-He also went to the Winston School Of Short Hills.
+Born in South Orange, New Jersey, Mason Toye was a student at The Winston School Of Short Hills during his Primary, Lower, and Middle school years before making his transition to Morristown-Beard School for his first two years of High School.
+Later Mason transitioned to Seton Hall Preparatory School in West Orange, New Jersey where he graduated in 2017.

 Toye played one year at Indiana University before entering the 2018 MLS SuperDraft as a Generation Adidas player.
 At Indiana University, Toye made 21 starts and 25 appearances throughout the 2017 season.
 He tallied 10 goals and 2 assists in the 2017 campaign.
 Toye contributed to an undefeated 2017 season for the Hoosiers who ultimately lost 1–0 to Stanford University in the 2017 College Cup Final.
 Toye was named Big Ten Freshman of the Year and earned Big 10 All-First Team honors.